solter/adEigDeflate/src/README.md

 Files
 ======
-Note: most of the header information in the .m files is outdated and incorrect.
-This is due to many of these files essentially being branches of other files.
-The comments throughout the code should be much better maintained and the variable names are for the most part descriptive.
-Cleanup is necesary and recombination would be a good thing.
-Furthermore, in the future please do this with git branching, not creating many files (my bad for the current state, sorry).

 KEY: (T) - essentially completely broken code
 (B) - mostly working, but buggy and breaks sometimes (I) - works, but doesn't do what you think it does